unipept/libsais-packed/README.md

 >The libsais is inspired by [libdivsufsort](https://github.com/y-256/libdivsufsort), [sais](https://sites.google.com/site/yuta256/sais) libraries by Yuta Mori and [msufsort](https://github.com/michaelmaniscalco/msufsort) by Michael Maniscalco.

+## Changes
+* Removed functionality for computing the Burrows-Wheeler transform and longest common prefix array.
+* Removed OpenMP acceleration.
+* Removed construction of a 32-bit suffix array.
+* Added functionality for contstructing a 64-bit suffix array for a 32-bit input.

 ## Introduction
-The libsais provides simple C99 API to construct suffix array from a given strin.
+The libsais provides simple C99 API to construct suffix array from a given string.
 The algorithm runs in a linear time.

 > * The libsais works with compilers from GNU, Microsoft and Intel, but I recommend Clang for best performance.
 > * The libsais is sensitive to fast memory and software prefetching and might not be suitable for some workloads.
 Please benchmark yourself.